adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="grid row">
 	<div class="col-xs-4">

-non-semantic classes don't tell us *what* the HTML represents.
+Non-semantic classes don't tell us *what* the HTML represents.
 At best, they give us an idea of what elements *look* like.
 Atomic, visual, behavioural and utility classes are all forms of non-semantic classes.

 Here are some semantic classes: